John M. Slaton: Leo Frank trial

 Some opined that Frank's commutation by Slaton constituted a conflict of interest, in light of Slaton having a law partner who served Frank's lead defense counsel.
 Slaton's actions led to threats of mob violence against him, and the Georgia National Guard and local police provided him protection.

 Fear of violence against him, and/or his wife, led them to leave Georgia, not to return for a decade.

 Later years

 After his political service, Slaton served as the President of the Georgia State Bar Association (1928–1929) and as a member of the General Council of the American Bar Association.

+In 1935, while addressing a state bar association, Slaton denounced a proposed federal child labor amendment, comparing it to “the extremist degrees of Bolshevism under Lenin” while also attacking what he described as “the advance of Communism and other isms, except Americanism, which invade college walls and student organizations.”

 Death

-Slaton died in Atlanta on January 11, 1955, and was interred with his wife Sarah Frances Grant Slaton (1870-1945) in the Grant family mausoleum at Atlanta's Oakland Cemetery.
+Slaton died in Atlanta on January 11, 1955, and was interred with his wife Sarah Frances Grant Slaton (1870–1945) in the Grant family mausoleum at Atlanta's Oakland Cemetery.

-Awards
+Legacy and awards

 In 1939, he received an honorary degree in Doctor of Laws from the University of Georgia and Oglethorpe University.
 He was given the Legion of Honour by the government of France given his interest in French.

+In popular culture

+Slaton is depicted in the musical Parade, which tells the story of the Leo Frank trial and lynching.
+In act two, the show portrays Slaton's efforts to commute Frank's death penalty sentence.
+While some scenes are fictionalized—such as an encounter between Lucille Frank (Leo's wife) and Slaton at a party at the Governor's Mansion—the show accurately captures Slaton's work on the Frank case and the ramifications on his political career.

+Slaton has also been depicted onscreen.
+An episode of the 1964 TV series Profiles in Courage dramatized Governor John M. Slaton's decision to commute Frank's sentence.
+The episode starred Walter Matthau as Governor Slaton.
+The 1988 TV miniseries The Murder of Mary Phagan was broadcast on NBC, starring Jack Lemmon as Gov. John Slaton.